SpecFlowOSS/SpecFlow/docs/Extend/Plugins.md

 ### Create a runtime plugin

 1. Create a new class library for your plugin.
-1. Add the SpecFlow.CustomPlugin NuGet package to your project.
+1. Add the SpecFlow NuGet package to your project.
 1. Define a class that implements the `IRuntimePlugin` interface (defined in TechTalk.SpecFlow.Plugins).
 1. Flag your assembly with the `RuntimePlugin` attribute for the plugin to be identified by SpecFlow plugin loader.
 The following example demonstrates a `MyNewPlugin` class that implements the `IRuntimePlugin` interface:
   `[assembly: RuntimePlugin(typeof(MyNewPlugin))]`